isaiasmendesoliveira/moodle-local_activitysettingstemplates/README.md

 Templates are personal to the teacher account that created them.
 The plugin stores the template owner, template name, description, activity type, selected configuration values, and timestamps in Moodle's database.

-The plugin implements the Moodle Privacy API for export and deletion of this personal data.
-No data is sent to external services.
+The plugin implements the Moodle Privacy API to export and delete this personal data.
+It does not send data to external services.

 ## Installation